portworx/katacoda-scenarios/px-backup-intro/wait-k8s.md

 ### Step: Wait for Portworx to be ready

 Watch the Portworx pods and wait for them to be ready on all the nodes.
-This can take a few minutes since it involves pulling multiple docker images.
-You will see 'No resources found' until all images are pulled.
+All nodes in the below command output should show `1/1`.

 ```
 watch kubectl get pods -n kube-system -l name=portworx -o wide